HenryKang1/Computer_Vision_Practice/README.md

 This is computer vision lecture

 Hello.
 My name is Kang.
-I am currently doing Ph.D..
+I am currently doing Ph.D.
 I am studying the computer vision and auto damage inspection for study.
 I will share small 12 week lecture and how we can learn basic concept and what is important aspect for it.
 Thank you for read.
 I hope I will share some simple explanation as much as I can.

-Utils
+# Utils
 1. bitwise.py
 I use this file really a lot of time for visualization purpose.
 I usually handle the binary segmentation problem.
 Binary segmentation is the binary mask handling.
 This might be useful if you need to visualize your work.